EctoLabs/wrist-thrower/README.md

 ## Build Guide
 <details>
   <summary>&nbsp;&nbsp;<strong>Printing the files</strong></summary>
-  We recommend printing each model using the default orientaion set in each file.
+  <span style="color:#CCCCCC;">We recommend printing each model using the default orientaion set in each file.
 We used a layer height of 0.3mm with a brim to help with adhesion to the print bed and to prevent any  lifting.
 For any models that have overhang or hollow sections, be sure to add support material.
-If using Cura, disabling the 'Inteface' option will make removing the support material much easier.
+If using Cura, disabling the 'Inteface' option will make removing the support material much easier.</span>
 </details>
 <details>
   <summary>&nbsp;&nbsp;<strong>Smoothing & Painting</strong></summary>